Azure/mlops-v2/documentation/deployguides/deployguide_gha.md

    >
    > The enable_monitoring flag in these files defaults to False.
 Enabling this flag will add additional elements to the deployment to support Azure ML monitoring based on https://github.com/microsoft/AzureML-Observability.
 This will include an ADX cluster and increase the deployment time and cost of the MLOps solution.

-## Outer Loop: Deploying Infrastructure via Azure DevOps
+## Deploying Infrastructure via Azure DevOps
 ---

    1. Go to your Github cloned repo and select the "config-infra-prod.yml" file.